-If you're interested in any of the certificates, please submit the application before the deadline.
+For those interested in any of the certificates, please let OSA know.
+An internal application is required for current UIC students.
 Check their websites for details.

 GENERAL INFORMATION

 Students with Disabilities

 The Department of Disability and Human Development encourages applications from qualified students with disabilities.
 To ensure that all students are treated fairly and have equal access to the academic program, reasonable accommodations can be requested.
 Students with disabilities are encouraged to contact the Disability Resource Center at UIC to document access requirements and to recommend reasonable accommodations.
 See the Graduate College catalog for more details.